mxcl/swift-sh/README.md

 # TODO

-* Specifications for GitHub packages where the import name is not the same as the repository name
 * More types of version specifications
 * Removing SwiftPM output unless there are errors
 * Optimizing the cache (creating a library structure more like `gem` or `pip`